deepgram/deepgram-go-sdk/README.md

 # Deepgram Go SDK

-Community Go SDK for [Deepgram](https://www.deepgram.com/)'s automated speech recognition APIs.
+Community Go SDK for [Deepgram](https://www.deepgram.com/).
+Start building with our powerful transcription & speech understanding API.

 > This SDK only supports hosted usage of api.deepgram.com.
+## Getting an API Key

-To access the API you will need a Deepgram account.
-Sign up for free at [signup][signup].
+🔑 To access the Deepgram API you will need a [free Deepgram API Key](https://console.deepgram.com/signup?jump=keys).

----
+## Documentation

+You can learn more about the Deepgram API at [developers.deepgram.com](https://developers.deepgram.com/docs).

 ## Current Status